Running Multiple Bots

 Create multiple instances using

 ./create.sh script.
-More information can be found in Hummingbot Docker Scripts.
-Below commands download the create script and make it executable.
+Then, use the following commands to download the create script and make it executable.

-Ctrl+Q in sequence to detach from Docker i.e. return to command line.
+Ctrl+Q in sequence to detach from Docker, i.e., return to the command line.
 This exits out of Hummingbot without shutting down the container instance.

 ./start.sh script.
 Below commands download the start script and make it executable.

-Below command downloads the Hummingbot repository from GitHub where
+The below command downloads the Hummingbot repository from GitHub, where

 $FOLDER_NAME is the name of the separate directory.